 I almost always put myself and my clients on a Digital Ocean server – that’s a referral link which will save you $50, by the way, meaning you can get free hosting for your first 10 or so months – which piggybacks on AWS, and is ideal for most applications.
 Choose the Linux option, and find out how to do a one-click WordPress install and you’re 95% of the way there.
 For the last 5% then a) see my next point, and b) take some time to read tutorials on Digital Ocean; you can generally just slowly go through a walkthrough and learn all you need to know.

-I use another service called Server Pilot which, as the name suggests, helps pilot your server plus a whole bunch of other amazing stuff.
+I occasionally use another service called Server Pilot which, as the name suggests, helps pilot your server plus a whole bunch of other amazing stuff.
 SSL’s, subdomains, and a bunch of other super-quick and helpful things which means life is a breeze for you.
+(Side note: That link will also give you five months or so off for free.)
 Neither of the above options include mail but mail is ideally done by a client themselves when they set themselves up with the G Suite package.
-I’d highly recommend Gmail Suite as for their price their offering is quite hard to beat, and an IMAP Cloud Server means your mail is super safe, too.
+I’d highly recommend Gmail Suite as their price their offering is quite hard to beat, and an IMAP Cloud Server means your mail is super safe, up there in the clouds above San Francisco, too.

 You will then have amazing Mail (plus all the extras with Google’s Suite), a lightning-fast server that is not shared with a 100 to 1,000 other people (some of which will have sites that get hacked, leaving you vulnerable) and then the true learning begins.
 SSH, DNS, Backups, Security etc – it’s all useful to know and this takes time but eventually, some way down the line you will be grateful you invested the time.